 No. In most states, an employer may require applicants to take a drug screen as a condition of being considered or hired for a job.
 You don't have to submit to the test, but an employer can refuse to consider your application if you won't take the test.
 (For more information, see Drug Tests for Job Applicants.)

-The law varies from state to state on whether, and to what extent, a private employer may consider an applicant's criminal history in making hiring decisions.
-Some states prohibit employers from asking about arrests, convictions that occurred well in the past, juvenile crimes, or sealed records.
-Some states allow employers to consider convictions only if the crimes are relevant to the job.
-And some states allow employers to consider criminal history only for sensitive positions: nurses, childcare workers, private detectives, and other jobs requiring licenses, for example.
+Many states have additional requirements regarding whether a private employer may consider an applicant's criminal history in making hiring decisions.
+Some states prohibit employers from asking about arrests that did not lead to convictions.
+Other states allow employers to ask about convictions only if they occurred within a certain time frame or the underlying conduct is relevant to the position.
+Many states have rules against asking about records that are sealed or expunged.
+And some states allow employers to consider criminal history only for sensitive positions, such as nurses, childcare workers, private detectives, and other jobs requiring licenses.
 To find out your state's rules, see State Laws on Use of Arrests and Convictions.

 Members and former members of the armed forces have a right to privacy in their service records.
 These records may be released only under limited circumstances, and the service member's consent is generally required.
 However, the military may disclose name, rank, salary, duty assignments, awards, and duty status without the member's consent.
 Can an employer get records of my military service?